JAW-05/Ping-Pong-Game/README.md

 Run the following in the terminal to install the Pygame library: `pip install pygame`

-Also download the file `retro.ogg` for music
+Also download the file `8bit.mp3` & `bounce.mp3`  for music and sound effect

 # Running the game
 Download the source code from the repository `pingpong.py` and run the file just as any other Python script (.py) file.

-Run the `retro.ogg` file too so music will run
+Run the `8bit.mp3` & `bounce.mp3` file too so music and sound effect will run

 # Controls
 * **For left player:** Use **W** and **S** to move up and down